-- A7.
-The IESBA Code3m establishes the fundamental principles of professional ethics, which include:

-- (a) Integrity;

 - (b) Objectivity;

 - (c) Professional competence and due care;

 - (d) Confidentiality; and

 - (e) Professional behavior.

 - A8.
-Part B of the IESBA Code3m illustrates how the conceptual framework is to be applied in specific situations.
+Part B of the IESBA Code^{3m} illustrates how the conceptual framework is to be applied in specific situations.
 It provides examples of safeguards that may be appropriate to address threats to compliance with the fundamental principles and also provides examples of situations where safeguards are not available to address the threats.

 - A9.
 The fundamental principles are reinforced in particular by:

 - The leadership of the firm;

 - Education and training;

 - Monitoring; and

 - A process for dealing with non-compliance.